-A member of the Governing Body is identified as the designated governor for Safeguarding and receives appropriate training.
+- A member of the Governing Body is identified as the designated governor for Safeguarding and receives appropriate training.
 The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-The identified governor has established the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions.

-- Senior members of the school's Leadership Team are designated to take lead responsibility for safeguarding within the school. - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - We operate safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - In response to legislation on Disqualification by Association, all staff complete selfdeclaration forms and the correct procedures are followed. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities eg CSE and radicalisation and extremism.
+The identified governor has established the level of understanding of safeguarding duties for Governors and the Headteacher to inform future necessary actions. - Senior members of the school's Leadership Team are designated to take lead responsibility for safeguarding within the school. - The school's safeguarding policy is regularly reviewed and updated and the school complies with local safeguarding procedures. - We operate safe recruitment and selection practices including appropriate use of references and checks on new staff and volunteers. - Since the implementation of GDPR and in accordance with Disqualification under the Childcare Act 2006, (as amended 2018), specific staff complete self-declaration forms and the correct procedures are followed. - Staff are aware that the relationships and associations they have in school and outside (including online) may have an implication for the safeguarding of children in the school.
+If a staff member becomes aware of any potential concern they will contact the Designated Safeguarding Lead without delay. - Procedures are in place for dealing with allegations of abuse against members of staff and volunteers and these are in line with 'Keeping Children Safe in Education' and Local Authority procedures. - All staff, including temporary staff, and volunteers who have regular contact with children and young people receive appropriate training and information about the school's safeguarding processes as part of induction. - Ensure that the school co-operates with appropriate agencies and risk based approaches to ensure young people are safeguarded against any potential grooming activities which may attempt to draw them into harmful activities e.g. CSE and radicalisation and extremism.

-The Designated Senior Members of Staff for Child Protection are: Mrs H Brown and Mr P L Carr.
+The Designated Senior Members of Staff for Child Protection are: Mrs H Brown, Mrs S Baxter and Mrs L Greenwood.
 They have a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people registered at the school.
 They will: